giselaortt/clothing-pattern-classifier/README.md

 ## Implemented:
   - Pre-processing.
 Basically get all the images and convert it to a data frame
   - First model using MLP (Multilayer Perceptron)
-  - Function to measure accuracy
+  - Function to measure accuracy of MLP
   - Confusion matrix
-  - Use numbers instead of strings for the classes to implove efficiency
+  - Use numbers instead of strings for the classes to improve efficiency
+  - Second model in tensorflow
-  - switch to tensorflow
+  - plots of tensorflow accuracy score and loss

 ## To be implemented:
   - Cross validation